Since my last post was for a spicy “holy” oil from Italy, it occurred to me that a counterbalancing Yin to the European Yang was required.

 Use Sichuan chili oil as a condiment with Chinese-style dishes or build an entire dish around it: simply heat the oil in a pan, add the desired amount of “sediment” and stir-fry your choice of ingredients.
 Finish the dish with a splash of soy sauce and, if you wish, some oyster sauce and/or Shaoxing wine (绍兴酒).
 It’s all good. 🙂

 Black cardamom.
 Please don’t substitute the more common green or “Indian” cardamom.
 It is better to omit this spice entirely if you can’t find it.
-Black cardamom has a wonderful smoky camphor aroma and is found in most Indian grocery stores as well as better spice shops.
+Black cardamom has a wonderful smoky camphor aroma and is found in most Indian grocery stores as well as better spice shops such as here.

 Cassia.
 This is Chinese cinnamon but not “true” cinnamon (Ceylon cinnamon).
 It has a less refined (but more authentic) flavor than the expensive true cinnamon.
 Substitute regular cinnamon sticks if you can’t find 桂皮 in your Chinese grocery store.

 Chinese fermented black beans.
 These are entirely different than the black beans you’ll find in Southwestern US or Mexican cuisine – please don’t confuse the two!
 Known as douchi (豆豉) in Chinese, they are made by fermenting soybeans that have been heavily salted and sometimes mixed with small amounts of ginger.
 They have a wonderful pungent, salty flavor that adds tons of umami depth to dishes.

 Oranges.
 Make sure you remove as much wax as possible from the rind.
 Warm water and a little liquid dish detergent works – just make sure to thoroughly rinse the orange before peeling.